apostolisem/Movie-Recommendation-System-with-Spark-and-MongoDB/README.md

 ## Background and Motivation

-During this project, we will create a movie recommendation system based on big data sourced from the popular streaming platform Netflix.
+During this project, we created a movie recommendation system based on big data sourced from the popular streaming platform Netflix.

 Netflix has revolutionized the way we watch movies.
 From its beginning, it has been motivated to give its users the best experience possible when watching movies.
 Today, it offers a massive selection of movies and recommendations, to help its viewers find the best fit for them and provide an optimum viewing experience.